osg-htc/docs/docs/compute-element/job-router-recipes.md

 #### Maximum memory

-To set a default maximum memory for routed jobs, set the attribute `default_maxMemory`:
+To set a default maximum memory (in MB) for routed jobs, set the attribute `default_maxMemory`:

 ```
 JOB_ROUTER_ENTRIES = [ \